 Screening our ingredients

 We know that what’s not in our products can be just as important as what goes into them, so Clorox has established principles and guidelines to ensure new and existing formulations in our retail products restrict the usage of ingredients scientifically proven to negatively impact human and environmental health, including, but not limited to, Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs), phosphates and phthalates.
 We also participate in the U.S. Environmental Protection Agency Safer Choice program*, and Clorox product safety specialists work with ingredient suppliers to help identify and avoid possible contaminants such as those identified on California’s Proposition 65 and SARA Title III lists.

 *The U.S. Environmental Protection Agency Safer Choice Program aims to reduce risk to people and the environment by preventing pollution.
 Review teams screen product ingredients to ensure they pose the least concern among chemicals in their class.

 Committed to a future without animal testing

-As part of our commitment to the welfare of animals, we do not conduct or ask third parties to conduct any animal testing on our products, raw materials, or components of finished products unless required by regulatory authorities or when all other efforts to establish a safety profile for the product have been exhausted.
-Animal testing is the rare exception, occurring only when all other efforts have been exhausted to establish a product’s safety profile.
-Such exceptions require senior management approval, certifying there is no other way to proceed.
+As part of our commitment to the welfare of animals, we do not conduct or ask third parties to conduct any animal testing on our products, raw materials, or components of finished products unless required by regulatory authorities or when we all other efforts to establish a product’s safety profile have been exhausted.
+Animal testing is a rare exception, and all such exceptions require senior management approval, certifying there is no other way to proceed.
 In those instances, appropriate safety testing will be conducted at an independent laboratory accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International.
 AAALAC promotes standards of animal welfare that exceed federal law and conducts regular inspections of its accredited laboratories.